mikestagney/simple-banking-system/README.md

 Luhn Algorithm - one way to check if credit card numbers have been entered correctly

-Review of using Java Databse Connectivity (JDBC)
+Review of using Java Database Connectivity (JDBC)

 ### Details